Ó Begléighinn: Origins

 The surname Ó Beigléighinn is documented secondly with "Maurice O'Beglin" in The Annals of Loch Cé in A.D 1528: "Muiris, son of Donnchadh O Beigléighinn, an adept in medicine, who died this year".
 His death was also recorded in The Annals of Connacht as "Muiris son of Donnchadh O'Beigléighinn, an eminent physician, died with unction and penance".

-"Measgrá Dantra" is a book which contains a 13th century poem about a Franciscan friars exile's thoughts on his native land, attributed to Tadgh Comchosach O Dálaigh.
-The last word of the opening line is Begléighinn - "Dá grádh do fhágbhas Eirinn im bráthair bhocht Beigléighinn".
+"Measgrá Dantra" is a book which contains a 13th-century poem about a Franciscan friars exile's thoughts on his native land, attributed to Tadhg Comchosach O Dálaigh.
+The last word of the opening line is Begléighinn – "Dá grádh do fhágbhas Eirinn im bráthair bhocht Beigléighinn".

 Rev. Patrick Beglin was one of the Seven Wonders of Fore.
 Legend states that in County Westmeath in Ireland, on a hillside above the old church of St. Fechin is a tiny chapel, the Anchorites church, an extension to a cell once occupied by hermits until the 17th century.
 Tradition states that the last hermit in Ireland was Patrick Beglin, who had stayed here living a life of a hermit for religious reasons and is commemorated on a stone tablet in the cell dated AD 1616.